LuisMunoz1997/Digital-Communications-Toolkit-0.1.0/README.md

 #### Option 3) Work directly with the Python's script on Linux (Any Distribution)

   - It's necessary to install all the libraries mentioned at Prerequisites and Python.
-  - As previously, it's necesary to libiio, libad9361-iio and pyadi-iio.
+  - As previously, it's necesary to download: libiio, libad9361-iio and pyadi-iio.
 Which you do, as follows:

 ```
 sudo apt-get install build-essential git libxml2-dev bison flex libcdk5-dev cmake python3-pip libusb-1.0-0-dev libavahi-client-dev libavahi-common-dev libaio-dev